Tuesday, March 6, 2012

 Would you welcome being told what you can make?
 If so, why?

-Now, they move in on price, as seen admitting a greater profitability also with (unrealistically lab tested) claimed CFL/LED lifespans - as documented and referenced, also regarding the lobbying activities.
+Now, the major manufacturers turn to higher price, admitting a greater profitability from CFL/LED sales, as documented and referenced, also regarding the lobbying activities.

-The industrial politics behind the ban is covered here:
+The industrial politics behind the ban, referenced and documented, is covered here:

 http://ceolas.net/#li1ax

-There is nothing wrong in manufacturers seeking profits - what is wrong is handing them the profits on a plate.
+There is nothing wrong in manufacturers seeking profits through transparent open lobbying - what is wrong is handing them the profits on a plate.

-Politicians should if anything do the opposite, seek to increase rather than reduce competition between manufacturers and different products - a competition stimulation which also happens to reduce society energy use more effectively than regulations, see below.
+Politicians should if anything do the opposite, seek to increase rather than reduce competition on the market - a competition stimulation which of itself leads to new desirable products, as it always has, and also happens to reduce society energy use more effectively than regulations, see point 14 below, under market competition.

 The EU ban legislating European Commission acknowledged the thousands of European light bulb manufacturing job losses resulting from the ban http://ceolas.net/#li21x.